Creeping Red Fescue Seed

-Fertilising: Fertilising requirements of Creeping Red Fescue are on the low end of the scale.
-It needs very little fertiliser during the active growth period.
-Often if the lawn is receiving frequent fertlising and is not looking healthy the best option is usually to stop fertilising altogether and monitor how the grass recovers over the following months.
+Fertilizing: Fertilising requirements of Creeping Red Fescue are on the low end of the scale.
+It needs very little fertilizer during the active growth period.
+Often if the lawn is receiving frequent fertilizing and is not looking healthy the best option is usually to stop fertilizing altogether and monitor how the grass recovers over the following months.

 First Mowing: 14-21 days after emergence.

 Mowing Frequency: Can be mowed between heights of 2.5cm to 7.5cm.

 It must be remembered by homeowners who are using Creeping Red Fescue into shaded areas, that lawn mowing heights will need to be increased for these areas.
 The longer green leaf blade is necessary for the lawn to power more photosynthesis under diminished light levels.